-Dr. Sidney Farber established the Children’s Cancer Research Foundation in 1947 to help advance care for pediatric cancer patients.
-In 1969 the Foundation was expanded to include care for patients of all ages.
-In 1974 the name was changed to honor the founder, and the Foundation became the Sidney Farber Cancer Center.
-The name was finally changed to its present form in 1983 to acknowledge the ongoing financial support from the Charles A. Dana Foundation.
+In 1947, Dr. Sidney Farber created the Children’s Cancer Research Foundation to help advance care for pediatric cancer patients.
+In 1969, the Foundation expanded to include care for patients of all ages.

-In addition to the best medical and surgical care, mesothelioma patients at Dana-Farber also have access to excellent supportive care.
-This includes access to social workers, patient liaisons, chaplains, counselors, and other professionals who can help assess and address emotional, spiritual, and psychological needs of patients and their families.
+In addition to the best medical and surgical care, mesothelioma patients at Dana-Farber also benefit from excellent supportive care.
+This includes access to social workers, patient liaisons, chaplains, counselors, and other professionals who assess and address patients’ and their families’ emotional, spiritual, and psychological needs.

 Research at Dana-Farber/Harvard Cancer Center

-The DF/HCC was founded in 1997 as a research consortium and includes five hospitals and two of Harvard’s health science schools.
-It is designated as a Comprehensive Cancer Center by the National Cancer Institute.
-Dana-Farber is just one part of this consortium, but together they make up a leading research center for cancer.
-All together the consortium includes over 1,000 researchers and more than $600 million in research.
+The DF/HCC was founded in 1997 as a research consortium.
+This consortium includes five hospitals and two of Harvard’s health science schools.
+It includes over 1,000 researchers and more than $600 million in research funds.

-The research conducted here is extensive, but is dedicated to projects that lead directly to better treatments and outcomes for patients.
-Some examples of the types of research done here include genomic studies to better understand how cancer grows, studies to determine how to make cancer cells more vulnerable to radiation, better surgical oncology procedures, immunology cancer treatments, and translational research, determining how best to translate research into real outcomes for patients.
+Research here is extensive, focusing on projects that lead to better treatments and patient outcomes.
+Examples of research include genomic studies to better understand how cancer grows and make cancer cells more vulnerable to radiation.
+The facility also researches improved surgical oncology procedures and immunology cancer treatments.

-The consortium is also working toward reducing disparities in cancer screening, diagnosis, and treatment.
-The Initiative to Eliminate Cancer Disparities aims to research disparities, increase minority representation in research and medicine, engage diverse communities in cancer prevention, and increase cultural sensitivity in providing cancer care.
+The consortium works to reducing disparities in cancer screening, diagnosis, and treatment.
+The Initiative to Eliminate Cancer Disparities aims to increase minority representation in research and medicine, engage diverse communities in cancer prevention, and increase cultural sensitivity.

 Leader in Clinical Trials for Mesothelioma Patients

-As part of the consortium and with funding from the National Cancer Institute and the National Institutes of Health, Dana-Farber researchers are able to lead many clinical trials and to offer participation in them to patients.
-There are several mesothelioma clinical trials ongoing.
-These include studies of new chemotherapy drugs for mesothelioma patients who have not responded well to older drugs and studies of trimodal treatment with lung-sparing surgery,
+Dana-Farber researchers lead many clinical trials with funding from the National Cancer Institute and the National Institutes of Health.
+Several ongoing mesothelioma clinical trials include studies of chemotherapy drugs for patients who have not responded well to traditional treatment.

 The Yawkey Center for Cancer Care

-Dana-Farber has a major commitment to treating patients with compassion and the most innovative clinical treatments.
-This is embodied in the Yawkey Center for Cancer Care, which was developed with guidance from actual patients and their families.
-The purpose of the Center is to advance patient care, to improve the experience for patients, and to improve patient safety
+Dana-Farber has a major commitment to patient treatment using compassion and innovative clinical techniques.
+This is embodied in the Yawkey Center for Cancer Care, developed with guidance from actual patients and their families.
+The purpose of the Center is to advance patient care, improve patient experience, and improve patient safety.

-The Center is also designed to connect researchers to clinicians, so that .there can be true collaboration between researchers and the physicians providing patient care.
-There are actual bridges connecting research laboratories to clinicians.
-The facility also houses an area for running clinical trials for novel drugs.
-The environment is designed to be relaxing and soothing, and even includes live classical music performances.
+The Center also connects researchers with clinicians.
+This creates true collaboration between researchers and physicians providing patient care.
+The facility also houses an area to test new drugs in clinical trials.
+The environment is relaxing and soothing and even includes live classical music performances.